konstructio/kubefirst-docs/docs/kubefirst/local/destroy.md

 #### Avoiding tools re-download
 <!-- TODO: 2.0 - confirm flag on 2.0 -->
-The kubefirstCLI download some tools used during cluster provisioning, for example, Terraform, Helm, and Kubectl, in versions compatible with Kubefirst and stores them in the K1 folder.
+The kubefirst CLI download some tools used during cluster provisioning, for example, Terraform, Helm, and Kubectl, in versions compatible with Kubefirst and stores them in the K1 folder.
 If you are using Kufibefirst to demo in conferences or using poor connections (mobile, hotels) you should consider using this additional flag `--preserve-tools` for each cycle of create/destroy.

 This will preserve tools downloaded and will save time and network bandwidth during cluster provisioning.